silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 [GridFieldLazyLoader](api:SilverStripe\Forms\GridField\GridFieldLazyLoader) works.

 In order to open up the same kind of features to other fields, a custom event is fired on all nodes with the `lazy-loadable` class inside the activated tab panel.
-They will receive a `lazyload` event that can be listened to in the following way:
+They will receive a `lazyload` event that can be listened to in the following way (you will have to implement your own logic for "loading" the content):

 ```js
 el.addEventListener(